Ultimate Perth to Exmouth Road Trip Itinerary (2025)

 Day 6 – Shark Bay to Exmouth

-Day 6 of your Perth Exmouth road trip is the day you will finally make it to Exmouth, the gateaway to the Ningaloo Reef!
+Day 6 of your Perth – Exmouth road trip is the day you will finally make it to Exmouth, the gateway to the Ningaloo Reef!

-If you haven’t already, head to Monkey Mia in the early morning for the dolphin experience at Monkey Mia.
-All you need to know about this experience is included in my detailed guide.
+If you haven’t already, don’t forget to head to Monkey Mia in the early morning for the dolphin feeding experience.

-Shark Bay to Exmouth is around a 7 hour drive, so you have a full day of driving ahead.
+Shark Bay to Exmouth is around a 7-hour drive, so get comfortable as you have a full day of driving ahead.

 Quobba Blowholes